revi-here/norbu/README.md

 ***
 ## Exploratory Data Analysis.

- Considering the size of the data , March 4,2022 to Apr 4,2022 data used mostly for our analysis.
+ Considering the size of the data , March 4,2022 to Apr 4,2022 data used for our analysis.

 <b>1,3,7 days IOS Retention
 ![IOS Retention](images/android.png '1,3,7 days IOS Retention')